-From here I would suggest taking an hour’s boat trip around the city, i felt it was a great way to see the city from a different perspective and get some information on all the buildings.
+From here I would suggest taking a boat trip around Copenhagen, I felt it was a great way to see the city from a different perspective and get some information on all the buildings.
 We went for the first company we saw which was at the top of the canal and paid 80KR/£9.00, afterwards we saw a company selling the trip for 40KR however their boats were completely packed whereas ours was a half full and seemed a lot more pleasant.

 A few hours spent in the Freetown area of Christiania is a must.
 This is the hippy part of the city where the residents occupied some abandoned military barracks on the site and developed their own set of society rules, completely independent of the Danish government.
 In the walled area of the Freetown you cannot take photos or videos and it’s important to respect this, it’s a cool area to go during the day as i did but i can imagine it really comes alive in the evening, especially the weekend.